Jwmastraccio/Threat-Intel-Reports-/README.md

 - Indicators of Compromise (IOCs)
 - Defensive recommendations

-This repo shows how I:
+This project highlights my ability to:
-- Pull OSINT to analyze campaigns
+- Collect & analyze OSINT for active campaigns
-- Map attacker TTPs to MITRE ATT&CK
+- Map attacker **TTPs -> to MITRE ATT&CK**
-- Package IOCs so they can be dropped into a SIEM/EDR
+- Package IOCs so they can be dropped into SIEM/EDR
-- Explain technical findings in plain English for stakeholders
+- Present fingings clearly for both analysts and non-technical stakeholders

 ---